Don't Freak Out, But Cigarette Pants Are Back—5 Ways to Style Them

 If you're simultaneously obsessed with the latest micro-trends and too intimidated to test them out, you've come to the right place.
 This is Ways to Wear, a monthly series where editor Eliza Huber offers a dose of outfit inspiration focused on current trends that feel intriguing yet overwhelming at the same time.
 Consider it your guide to actually wearing the coolest items of the moment, no matter how puzzling they might appear at first.

-Whenever talk of a comeback for skinny silhouettes, from jeans to trousers, starts to pick up, the fashion community and beyond tends to react with panic.
-Probably due to trauma from past iterations that haven't lived up to our standards, many are in mutual agreement that slim-leg bottoms should be met with a hard pass—no questions asked.
-But after a sprinkling of fitted styles showed up on the fall 2024 runways, leading to yet another set of whispers about a return for cigarette pants, I was surprised to find that, unlike with past attempts, people were noticeably more open to at least trying an alternative to all things big, billowy, and baggy.
+Whenever talk of a comeback for skinny silhouettes—whether it's jeans or trousers—starts to pick up, the fashion community and beyond tends to react with panic.
+It's likely due to trauma from past iterations that haven't lived up to our standards, and many are in mutual agreement that slim-leg bottoms should be met with a hard pass.
+But after a sprinkling of fitted styles showed up on the spring 2025 runways (leading to yet another set of whispers about a return for cigarette pants), I was surprised to find that, unlike with past attempts, people were noticeably more open to at least trying an alternative to all things big, billowy, and baggy.

 On the runway:

-Hermès model wearing a gray long jacket with matching cigarette pants.
+Boss model wearing a cardigan, blouse, and cigarette pants.

-If timeless elegance is the look you're going for in terms of your wardrobe, taking inspiration from Hermès is never a bad idea.
-The French brand might be most known for its leather goods, but its ready-to-wear is not to be slept on, especially when it comes to the F/W 24 collection.
-The cigarette pants from the curation were especially awe-worthy, particularly this gray style that was strategically paired with a matching knee-length coat and wide belt.
+If timeless elegance is the look you're going for in terms of your wardrobe, taking inspiration from Boss is never a bad idea.
+The German brand's ready-to-wear collection is not to be slept on, especially when it comes to the S/S 25 collection.
+The cigarette pants from the curation were especially awe-worthy, particularly this black style that was strategically paired with strappy sandals and a long ribbed cardigan.

 IRL: